Bridging the Generations

 It’s inevitable that we change as we grow older.
 How will we handle that change?
 Perhaps the bigger question is: What can we do to encourage people at opposite ends of the age spectrum (grandparents and grandchildren) to continue to value each other?

 “How old would you be if you didn’t know how old you are?” – Satchell Paige

-Preconceived notions about age can put a roadblock into a relationship.
+Preconceived notions about age can put a roadblock to a relationship.
 A teenager decides that old people don’t know anything, and an elderly person views the teenager as nothing but trouble.
 The teenager and the senior would likely find just the opposite if they took the time to get to know one another.

 Grandparents have a lot to offer, even after the cuddling stage is outgrown.
 They may have special talents and skills to pass on.
 Grandchildren may find family history to be a fascinating thing if they just take the time to sit at grandpa’s feet.
 Most important is the legacy that Christian grandparents pass on.
-Through word and deed they are God’s instruments for passing on the legacy of life that can only be found in Jesus.
+Through word and deed, they are God’s instruments for passing on the legacy of life that can only be found in Jesus.
 The Biblical example of Timothy and his grandmother Lois instantly comes to mind (2 Timothy 1:5 and 3:15).

 Bridging the Gap

 Grandchildren (even the teenage ones) have a lot to offer too.
 For instance, they can teach grandma how to communicate with email (yes, you can teach old dogs and grandmothers new tricks).
 Grandchildren can keep grandparents young at heart by including them in their lives as they share their experiences.
 Another opportunity arises when grandparents reach the stage of life where they require extra care and assistance.
 Grandchildren can and should be part of the caregiving process as they are able.
 This provides a means of teaching your children that the gifts that God has given them are meaningless unless used in a spirit of love (1 Corinthians 13).